kasra-hosseini/obspyDMT/README.rst

 *  `Gallery`_

    -  `Quick tour`_: run a quick tour.
-   -  `event info request`_: get info about events without downloading waveforms.
+   -  `Earthquake meta-data`_: get info about events without downloading waveforms.
    -  `seismicity map`_
    -  `event based mode`_:  retrieve waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
    -  `continuous mode`_: retrieve waveforms, stationXML/response files and meta-data of all the requested stations for the requested time window.